OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    ' + '*   The number of devices connecting to the Wi-Fi network, duration of Wi-Fi sessions, and the amount of bandwidth used during those sessions. and
+    ' + '*   The number of devices connecting to the Wi-Fi network, duration of Wi-Fi sessions and the amount of bandwidth used during those sessions. and

     ' + '*   Foot-traffic data, including the numbers of devices inside and outside the store at a given time. the number of new and frequent visitors. where visitors are located within the store (e.g., specific departments or other locations within the venue) and frequency of visits and time spent within the store.